Using an employer of record in Hong Kong

 Employees in Hong Kong are entitled to the following leave:

-Leave type | Entitlement |
+| Leave type | Entitlement |

-Public holidays | There are 14 statutory public holidays in Hong Kong, including Ching Ming Festival and Lunar New Year’s Day.
-3 additional statutory holidays will be added from 2026 onwards. |
+| Public holidays | There are 14 statutory public holidays in Hong Kong, including Ching Ming Festival and Lunar New Year’s Day. |

-Vacation leave | An employee is entitled to 7 days of vacation once they have worked for 12 months under a continuous contract.
+| Vacation leave | An employee is entitled to 7 days of vacation once they have worked for 12 months under a continuous contract.
 This allowance increases up to a maximum of 14 days once the employee has worked in the role for 9+ years. |

-Sick leave | Employees under a continuous contract are entitled to paid sick leave, paid at 80% of their normal salary.
+| Sick leave | Employees under a continuous contract are entitled to paid sick leave, paid at 80% of their normal salary.
 An employee is entitled to 2 paid sickness days for every month they have worked, up to a maximum of 12 months.
-The employee gains 4 paid sickness days for every additional month of employment completed after this. |
+The employee gains 4 paid sickness days for every additional month of employment completed after this, with a maximum accumulation of 120 days. |

-Maternity leave | A female employee is entitled to 14 weeks of paid maternity leave if she has been employed on a continuous contract in Hong Kong for 40 weeks or more. |
+| Maternity leave | A female employee is entitled to 14 weeks of maternity leave, paid at 80% with a HKD 80,000 cap, only if she has been employed in Hong Kong on a continuous contract for 40 weeks or more. |

-Paternity leave | A male employee is entitled to 5 days of paid paternity leave if he has been employed on a continuous contract in Hong Kong for 40 weeks or more. |
+| Paternity leave | A male employee is entitled to 5 days of paternity leave paid at 80% of average wages with an advanced notice, if he has been employed in Hong Kong under a continuous contract for 40 weeks or more. |

 To stay compliant with these policies, you may find it useful to work with an employer of record.